Is your brain the greatest antagonist in your life?

 Shielding the mind from any adversity makes us more vulnerable to anxiety, panic, and chaos.

 Those who can’t help but create problems in their minds often do so because they have ceased creative control of their existence.
 They move into the passenger’s seat, thinking that life happens to them, rather than being a product of them.

 Who wouldn’t be afraid if that were the case?

 But what most people don’t tell you is that adversity makes you creative.
 It activates a part of you that is often latent.
 It makes things interesting.
 Part of the human narrative is wanting something to overcome.

 The trick is keeping it in balance.
-Choosing to exit your comfort zone and endure pain for that which you believe is worth enduing for.
+Choose to exit your comfort zone and endure pain for what you believe is worth enduring for.

 Focusing on problems that are actual, real problems in the world, like hunger or politics or whatever else.